PTRRupprecht/Spikefinder-Elephant/README.md

 2. b) Start ipython or spyder and load the `demo.py`

-Alternative, we provide a [Docker file](/docker/) that can be used to run `Demo.ipynb` in a containerized version on any platform.
+Alternatively, we provide a [Docker file](/docker/) that can be used to run `Demo.ipynb` in a containerized version on any platform.

 A concise description of the algorithms and the ideas behind it will be published soon in the context of a review paper associated with the Spikefinder coding challenge.

 ### 1. Instructions for Users (simple convolutional model)

+For an interactive readme, open `Demo.ipynb`.
+Read on if you prefer to use `demo.py`:

 We suggest to generate a local copy of this repository, open the file `demo.py` and execute the code step by step (Part I).
 In this code, an example dataset is used (an unknown dataset of 110 neurons with calcium recordings without ground truth).